Build a pro-code agent in Foundry

 1 npm run build

-Step 5: Publish the agent
+Step 5: Publish the pro-code agent

-When your agent builds successfully, publish it by tagging a version.
+When your pro-code agent builds successfully, publish it by tagging a version.
 Tagging registers the agent with its Ontology binding and agent API name, and the template's continuous integration deploys the tagged build as an asynchronous Foundry function.

 First, commit your changes.
 You can edit and commit from the in-platform code repository interface or from your editor with the Palantir extension for Visual Studio Code.